Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Reciprocity Mechanisms

 In Figure \ref{fig:qdensities}, we illustrate the impact of introducing indirect reciprocity and increasing the defector detection probability $q$ on the steady-state densities of the multilevel dynamics for a fixed initial condition and relative strength of selection $\lambda$.
 The leftmost and lightest-colored curve corresponds to within-group PD interactions without detection and punishment of defectors ($q=0$), for which our value of $\lambda$ is only slightly over the threshold level $\lambda^*_{PD}$ needed to produce a steady state density supporting some cooperation.
 As we increase the parameter $q$, the steady-state densities with darker-colored curves show increased support for cooperation, with almost all groups consisting mostly of cooperators by the time $q = 0.625$.

-In Figure \ref{fig:qprocessfitness}, we illustrate the average payoff at steady state as a heatmap depending on the detection probability $q$ and the relative selection strength $\lambda$.
-The figure shows that increasing $q$ decreases the threshold $\lambda^*_q$ needed to achieve cooperation (and therefore nonzero steady state payoff) and increases the average payoff $\langle G_q(\cdot) \rangle_{f^{\lambda}_{\theta}} \rangle$.
-The gray dashed line indicates the point $\delta_{WG}$ at which we transition from the PD regime to the SH regime (in which full-cooperation is achieved by any positive $\lambda$).
+This is consistent with our result that the steady-state densities should concentrate upon a delta-function at full-cooperation when $q \to q_{WG}$, where $q_{WG} = 0.8$ for our choice of parameters.